davidsantana06/capture-server/README.md

 ### 🛠️ Installation and Configuration

-#### 🗄️ Server

 The system was developed using **Python 3.12**, and it is recommended to use this version to ensure compatibility.

+#### 1️⃣ Clone Repository

 You will need to obtain a local copy of the source code, which can be done with the following command:

 ```bash
 git clone https://github.com/davidsantana06/capture-server
 ```

+#### 2️⃣ Configure Environment
-Once you have the files, create a `.env` file based on the template provided in `.env.example`.
-In this file, specify the following field:

-- `ALLOWED_HOSTS` - A list of addresses (or domains) allowed to make requests to the server, separated by space.
+Once you have the files, create a `.env` file based on the template provided in `.env.example`, and specify the `ALLOWED_HOSTS` field as a space-separated list of addresses or domains that are allowed to make requests to the server.

+#### 3️⃣ Install Dependencies

-Next, install the application dependencies using the command:
+Next, install the application dependencies using the following command:

 ```bash
 pip install -r requirements.txt
 ```

+#### 4️⃣ Run

 Finally, start the server with: